Get

 4. Progressive Retinal Atrophy (PRA)

-Portuguese Water Dogs are prone to PRA, a term used to describe several genetic disorders that lead to vision impairment and blindness in dogs.
-The time period for the development of these disorders may vary, though most affected canines will lose their sight 1–2 years after the first signs occur.
+Portuguese Water Dogs are prone to PRA, a term used to describe several inherited, degenerative disorders that lead to vision impairment and blindness in dogs.
+The time period for the development of this condition may vary, though most affected canines will lose their sight 1–2 years after the first signs occur.

-PRA occurs either due to a lack of development in the rods and cones inside of the eye retina or due to their atrophy after your dog reaches a certain age.
-The eye retina is a thin layer of photoreceptors located at the back of the eye.
+PRA occurs either due to a lack of development in the rods and cones in the retina or due to their atrophy after the dog reaches a certain age.
+The retina is a thin layer of photoreceptors located at the back of the eye.

 • Early-Onset PRA — This type of PRA is also known as retinal dysplasia and occurs in puppies around 8–12 weeks of age.
-The rods are not adequately developed, so the puppies may quickly lose their vision.
+The rods and cones do not develop properly, so affected puppies quickly lose their vision.

-• Progressive Rod-Cone Degeneration — This type of PRA occurs in adult dogs that are between 3 and 9 years old.
-The dog’s rods and cons experience atrophy and affect their ability to see.
+• Late-Onset PRA This type of PRA occurs in adult dogs that are between 3 and 9 years old.
+The rods and cones atrophy and stop functioning.

 The signs of both forms of PRA in dogs include: